Gap Insurance Explained: What It Is, Cost & Do You Really Need It?

 New Car Buyers with Low Down Payments

 If you put down less than 20% when purchasing a new vehicle, you're immediately underwater on your loan due to rapid first-year depreciation.
-New cars can lose 20-30% of their value within the first 12 months, creating a substantial gap between what you owe and what the car is worth.
+New cars typically lose 15–25% of their value within the first 12 months, creating a substantial gap between what you owe and what the car is worth.
+High-mileage drivers logging over 15,000 miles per year accelerate this depreciation even faster.

 Long-Term Loans